grepstrength/RealGoVetter/README.md

 ## Usage

 1. Launch RealGoVetter.
-2. Enter your VirusTotal API key
+2. Enter your VirusTotal API key.
+You can optionally save it with "Save API Key".
-  2a.
-Click "Save API Key" (Optional)
 3. Click "Select IOC File" to choose your input file.
-  3a.
 The analysis begins as soon as you select the input file.
 4. Wait for the analysis to complete.
 5. Results will be saved as a .CSV file in the same directory.